wwzz-max/DRCL/README.md

 <<<<<<< HEAD
-# DCCL
+# DRCL
 =======
-# DCCL: Dual Constrained Contrastive Learning for Unsupervised Medical Image Segmentation
+# DRCL: Rethink Jigsaw Puzzles for Unsupervised Medical Image Segmentation
 <br>

 ## A Glimpse into the Methods